-- c. the stress testing capabilities, and results; - d.
-5.6.1 whether the institution has established an independent risk management function covering the whole institution, that is actively involved in drawing up the institution's risk strategy and all material risk management decisions, and that provides the management body and business units with all relevant risk-related information; - whether the institution has a head of the risk management function with sufficient expertise, independence and seniority, and, where necessary, direct access to the management body in the supervisory function; - f. whether the independent risk management function ensures that the institution's risk measurement, assessment and monitoring processes are appropriate; and - g. whether the institution has put in place policies and procedures to identify, measure, monitor, mitigate and report risk and associated risk concentrations and whether these are in line with risk limits, the risk appetite or are approved by the management body.
+- e. whether the institution has a head of the risk management function with sufficient expertise, independence and seniority, and, where necessary, direct access to the management body in its supervisory function; - f. whether the independent risk management function ensures that the institution's risk measurement, assessment and monitoring processes are appropriate; and - g. whether the institution has put in place policies and procedures to identify, measure, monitor, mitigate and report risk and associated risk concentrations and whether these are in line with the institution's risk limits and risk appetite or are approved by the management body.